 Children are the most susceptible to lead poisoning.
 Those exposed to lead can experience irritability, abdominal pain, vomiting, constipation, loss of appetite, weight loss, and fatigue.
 Worse cases can occur that exhibit developmental delay and learning difficulty, hearing loss & seizures in children.

 Adults exhibiting symptoms of lead poisoning may experience headaches, concentration issues, mood issues, high blood pressure, joint pain, and muscle pain.
 Males can have reduced sperm count and abnormal sperm where females can miscarry, have stillbirths or premature birth.

 With the serious health impact of heavy metals it is prudent for us to educate ourselves and avoid as many potential sources of these multi-system toxicants as we can.
 There are many resources available online (The Environmental Working Group and the Center for Hazardous Substance research to help you stay informed and safe.

 We are exposed to heavy metals most often through ingestion, inhalation, and dermal contact.
 If you are concerned or believe heavy metals are compromising your health, you may want to consider testing.
 The most accurate method of testing for total body burden of heavy metals is with a urine toxic metals test.
 The results can assist practitioners in recommending customized treatments to pull the heavy metals out of your body.
 Please contact the clinic if you are interested in learning more.

-Nora Kassay-Farkas is the Lead Functional Medicine Health Coach and Natural Nutrition Clinical Practitioner at Linden & Arc Vitality Institute.
+Nora Kassay-Farkas is our Functional Medicine Health Coach and Natural Nutrition Clinical Practitioner at Linden & Arc Vitality Institute.
 Nora is pleased to provide nutrition consultations and Functional Medicine health coaching to you in your journey to wellness.
 She offers sessions for CIRS, Brain Health, weight loss, and supports Autoimmune conditions.
 Contact Nora at: [email protected]